 Using Object Storage

 If you are ready to use Object Storage, you can find more information in the following topics:

 - For instructions on how to create a bucket and store an object in the bucket, see Putting Data into Object Storage.

-- For task documentation related to buckets, see Managing Buckets, Using Replication, and Using Retention Rules to Preserve Data.
+- For task documentation related to buckets, see Object Storage Buckets, Replication, and Data Retention Rules for Object Storage.

-- For task documentation related to objects, see Managing Objects, Using Object Versioning, and Copying Objects.
+- For task documentation related to objects, see Object Storage Objects, Object Storage Versioning, and Copying Objects.

-- For task documentation related to lifecycle management, see Using Object Lifecycle Management.
+- For task documentation related to lifecycle management, see Object Lifecycle Management for Object Storage.

 - For API reference documentation, see Object Storage Service API.

-- For SDK and CLI information, see Software Development Kits and Command Line Interface.
+- For SDK and CLI information, see SDKs and the CLI.

 - For more information about using Archive Storage, see Overview of Archive Storage.

 Authentication and Authorization

 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).
 IAM also manages user credentials for things like API signing keys, auth tokens, and customer secret keys for Amazon S3 Compatibility API.
 See User Credentials for details.

 An administrator in your organization needs to set up groups , compartments , and policies that control which users can access which services, which resources, and the type of access.
 For example, the policies control who can create users and groups, create buckets, download objects, and manage Object Storage-related policies and rules.
 For more information, see Getting Started with Policies.
 For specific details about writing policies for each of the different services, see the Policy Reference.
 For specific details about writing policies for Object Storage, see Details for Object Storage, Archive Storage, and Data Transfer.